aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/qnt/qnt.rst

    :Default: ``POW2``
    :Examples: ``--qnt-type CUSTOM``

-Type of the quantizer to use in the simulation.
+Give the type of the quantizer to use in the simulation.

 Description of the allowed values: